 This course includes principles of databases, managing the physical database structure and managing data base objects.
-Student review how data can be structured in tables using keys to connect data elements across tables in one-to-one, one-to-many and many-to-many joins.
-Formerly C210 when taken with IS2611
+Student review how data can be structured in tables using keys to connect data elements across tables in one-to-one, one-to-many and many-tomany joins.
+Formerly C210 when taken with IS261L.

-IS261L INTRODUCTION TO DATABASES LAB

-Students apply concepts learned in IS260 in a lab setting whereby students perform SQL queries based on specified reporting criteria.
+IS261L INTRODUCTION TO DATABASES LAB 1 UNITS COREQUISITE: IS261 Students apply concepts learned in IS260 in a lab setting whereby students perform SQL queries based on specified reporting criteria.
 Formerly C210 when taken with IS261.

-IS330 COMPUTER FORENSICS

-PREREQUISITE: IS230B

-This course introduces students to the preservation, identification, extraction, documentation and interpretation of crime related computer data.
+IS330 COMPUTER FORENSICS 2 UNITS PREREQUISITE: IS230B This course introduces students to the preservation, identification, extraction, documentation and interpretation of crime related computer data.

-IS330L COMPUTER FORENSICS LAB

-This course allows students to apply concepts learned in IS330 in a lab setting.
+IS330L COMPUTER FORENSICS LAB 2 UNITS COREQUISITE: IS330 This course allows students to apply concepts learned in IS330 in a lab setting.

-IS340 INTRODUCTION TO CLOUD COMPUTING

-PREREQUISITE: IS310, IS230B

-This course introduces students to cloud based network infrastructures, including a review of infrastructure service models, virtualization concepts, best and worst practices, and a survey of popular cloud computing platforms and solutions.
+IS340 INTRODUCTION TO CLOUD COMPUTING 2 UNITS PREREQUISITE: IS310, IS230B This course introduces students to cloud based network infrastructures, including a review of infrastructure service a review of infrastructure service models, virtualization concepts, best practices, and a survey of popular cloud computing platforms and solutions.

-IS340L INTRODUCTION TO CLOUD COMPUTING LAB

-This course allows students to apply concepts learned in IS340 in a lab setting.
+IS340L INTRODUCTION TO CLOUD COMPUTING LAB 1 UNIT This course allows students to apply concepts learned in IS340 in a lab setting.

-IS345 COMPUTER SYSTEM INTEGRATION AND ARCHITECTURE 2 LINITS

-This course studies the process of aggregating sub-systems into one system in order to act as a coordinated whole.
+IS345 COMPUTER SYSTEM INTEGRATION AND ARCHITECTURE 2 UNITS PREREQUISITE: IS310 This course studies the process of aggregating sub-systems into one system in order to act as a coordinated whole.
 Students review integration of systems at various levels, including at the networking level and application level.

-IS345L COMPUTER SYSTEM INTEGRATION AND ARCHITECTURE LAB 2 UNITS

-Students learn to apply concepts learned in IS345 in a lab setting.
+IS345L COMPUTER SYSTEM INTEGRATION AND ARCHITECTURE LAB 2 UNITS Students learn to apply concepts learned in IS345 in a lab setting.